-'The pupils Achievement in mathematics is exceptional.'
-Quote from ISI Inspection May 2014
+'The pupils' achievement in mathematics is exceptional.'
+ISI Inspection, May 2014

 At St Bernard’s Prep we believe all pupils should have the opportunity to enjoy learning Maths.